 Naturally, suspicion fell upon Boko Haram.
 However, a different organization has come out to claim responsibility for the attack.
 Enter Ansarul Muslimina Fi Biladis Sudan (Vanguards for the Protection of Muslims in Black Africa), known for short as Ansaru.
 This little-known splinter group off Boko Haram has emerged in the past two months to claim responsibility for the kidnapping of a Frenchman working on a windmill farm in Katsina (in protest of what they termed as “the ban on Muslim veils by the French government) and the attack on the troop of Nigerian soldiers (“to prevent them from taking part in the dismantling of the Islamic empire of Mali”).

 While the Nigerian government is yet to defeat Boko Haram, a smaller and potentially more dangerous armed group has emerged.
 With these two attacks, Ansaru has shown itself to be more specific in their choice of targets and responds more to international matters rather than just domestic issues.
-It has not laid down the demand of the implementation of Sharia law in the entire North as Boko Haram has been insisting, so what their endgame is cannot even be speculated.
+It has not laid down the demand for the implementation of Sharia law in the entire North as Boko Haram has been insisting, so what their endgame is cannot even be speculated.

-It is for this reason I believe that President Goodluck Jonathan has taken the right decision to have Nigeria join the coalition of forces battling the Islamist rebels in Mali, which is actually another coalition including al-Qaeda’s North African wing, AQIM; and home-grown terrorist groups, Ansar al Dine and Movement for Jihad and Unity (MUJWA).
+It is for this reason I believe that President Goodluck Jonathan has taken the right decision to have Nigeria join the coalition of forces battling the Islamist rebels in Mali, which is actually another coalition including al-Qaeda’s North African wing, AQIM; and home-grown terrorist groups, Ansar al-Dine and Movement for Jihad and Unity (MUJWA).
 These groups, fresh from the Libyan crisis where many of them had fought on the side of the late Libyan leader, Muammar Gaddafi, who had also trained the mostly Tuareg rebels in his camps, have decided to adopt Mali as a nesting place.
-Their desire to create the Islamic Republic of Azawad has the potentially to destabilize the entire West African sub-region.
+Their desire to create the Islamic Republic of Azawad has the potential to destabilize the entire West African sub-region.

 Nigeria cannot afford to treat these new and emerging security threats with kid gloves.
 It must descend on it with all its full force before it blows up to become another Boko Haram in our country.